transcode-de/correos/docs/source/tutorial.rst

 (see: :ref:`installation <installation>`) that you will be able to follow and try out *correos* at your own device too.

-Besides, if necessary, it would be helpful if you would make yourself familiar with the following issues:
+Besides, if necessary, it would be helpful, if you would make yourself familiar with the following issues:
     * `client-server model <https://en.wikipedia.org/wiki/Client-server_model>`_
     * `OSI model <https://en.wikipedia.org/wiki/OSI_model>`_